 All chlorine generators or salt systems should only be operated or powered on when the pump is also operating to prevent damage to the electrolytic cell.

 In addition to understanding the pump run times to achieve adequate turnover you will also need to figure out through trial and error how often you need to run your salt system to produce the right amount of chlorine.
 The amount of chlorine you need produced will vary depending all of the following factors:

-When first learning about your pool it's a good idea to initially set your system to run for 12 hours a day.
+When first learning about your pool it's a good idea to initially set your system to run for 12 hours a day and the chlorine output on your generator to 50% or medium.
 The best time to run the system for most pool owners is at night assuming you are using a pump that won't wake the neighbours up.
-After testing or reading the chlorine readings you can adjust and lower if necessary and the goal is to keep your free chlorine over 2.0 ppm and under 4.0 ppm.
+After testing or reading the chlorine readings you can adjust and lower output as necessary and the goal is to keep your free chlorine over 2.0 ppm and under 4.0 ppm.
 This will fluctuate with the variables mentioned above so it's a good idea to keep a written record initially.